 By developing a recliner motion base that can be integrated into several different brands of recliners, D-BOX was able to provide a product that caters to a new trend of moviegoers who want to experience D-BOX motion systems in a VIP auditorium.
-Cinemark and Cineplex were the first exhibitors to deploy D-BOX motion systems integrated into recliners in the first quarter of fiscal year 2018.
+At the present time, most exhibitors purchase their own preferred brand of recliners and they purchase motion systems from D-BOX that are then integrated into the recliners.